BainbridgeArtisanResourceNetwork/How-Tos/HOWTO Use 3D Printer (Ultimaker 2+).md

 (TBD - comment on use of material - must you supply your own?)

+Note: You must be checked-out on the printer by a member of the ETA steering committee before using the device.

 ## Required

 - 3D model in .stl format.
 Typically created by Cura or downloaded from web sites such as Thingiverse